 If you enjoy going on wreck dives, then this one is for you!
 Swim deep into the blue to explore the wrecked remains of ships and their story, hidden in the darkness of the sea giving it almost a forlorn appearance.

-You will dive approx.100 feet to get to the top deck.
+You will need to dive approx.100 feet to get to the top deck.
 Observe the incredible marine life making home on these wrecked ruins.
 Always dive with an experienced dive guide.
 The water current here can be quite strong, so if you consider yourself a beginner, then this can get a tad too risky.

 Visit Key West Museum of Art & History at the Custom House!